aiodia/junomerger/README.md

 # Jupyter Notebook Merger

-Simple library to merger several jupyter notebook into one
+Simple library to merge several jupyter notebook into one.

 ## Requirements